 Vancouver, British Columbia

-His work is recognized by appointment to the List of Counsel for the International Criminal Court in the Hague (war crimes, genocide, crimes against humanity) and selection to a panel of international experts to train judges in Tunisia, in 2013-14 in human rights and administration of justice.
-He has served an extensive term as an Executive Member of the Canadian Bar Association National Criminal Law Subsection.
+Bill Sundhu’s professional work is recognized by appointment to the List of Counsel for the International Criminal Court, at the Hague, the Netherlands (war crimes, genocide, crimes against humanity) and selection to a panel of international experts to train judges in Tunisia, in human rights and administration of justice, in the aftermath of the “Arab Spring.”
+He served a multi-year term as an Executive Member of the National Criminal Justice Subsection of the Canadian Bar Association and he currently serves on the Board of Governors of the University of British Columbia.

 Languages: English, French (conversational), Punjabi (spoken)